 Hong Kong is not a country but a city-state, an autonomous territory in southeastern China.
 It used to be a former British Colony with around seven million people, making it one of the densely populated areas in the world.
 Aside from its being a major port and global financial hub, Hong Kong is also a major shopping destination.

-There is something so intriguing about Hong Kong that I did not object of what my team chose to explore.
-From its captivating skyline, the convenient public transportation, classical garden, iconic food, Disneyland, temples, the cable car, the bustling city life and a lot more.
-Never mind the common down side: the communication barrier and some of its people.
+There is something so intriguing about Hong Kong that I did not object to what my team chose to explore.
+From its captivating skyline, the convenient public transportation, classical garden, iconic food, Disneyland, temples, the cable car, the bustling city life, and a lot more.
+Never mind the common downside: the communication barrier and some of its people.

-It would be a lot of saving to book early for a cheap air fare.
+It would be a lot of saving to book early for cheap airfare.
 As early as May 2018 through wee hours, I chanced to book a two-way promo fare of Php4,320/head on the fourth week of November.

-Hostels in Hong Kong are small, cheap and not for finicky travelers.
+Hostels in Hong Kong are small, cheap, and not for finicky travelers.
 Fortunately, I found two affordable rooms at Shanghai Hostel in Chungking Mansions at Booking.Com for P15,854.06 only (3-day, 3-night stay).
-Since we are six, we are divided into two rooms which are air-conditioned with private bathroom, linen, blanket, hair dryer and with free coffee, water and WI-Fi.
+Since we are six, we are divided into two rooms which are air-conditioned with private bathrooms, linen, blanket, hairdryer, and with free coffee, water, and Wi-Fi.

 Tsim Sha Tsui

 I booked our Disneyland, ferry boat to Macau and the cable car tickets to Big Buddha in Lantau Island through Klook, a trusted Hong-Kong-based in-destination services booking platform.
-I had tried Klook in my second visit in Singapore to which I found it much cheaper and hustle free.
-I bought our Disneyland tickets for Php3,633.29 only which costs Php4,333 in their website.
+I had tried Klook in my second visit to Singapore to which I found it much cheaper and hustle free.
+I bought our Disneyland tickets for Php3,633.29 only which costs Php4,333 on their website.

-Hong Kong has an efficient, safe and highly developed transportation.
-They have MTR website where I patiently browsed the fares to all our destinations.
-Just like what I did during my first visit in this country, we will be riding here all the public transport systems (except the usual taxi cab) from MTR, trams, double-decker bus, ferry boat and the Peak Tram.
+Hong Kong has an efficient, safe, and highly developed transportation.
+They have an MTR website where I patiently browsed the fares to all our destinations.
+Just like what I did during my first visit to this country, we will be riding here all the public transport systems (except the usual taxi cab) from MTR, trams, double-decker bus, ferry boat, and the Peak Tram.

 The Octopus Card

 Octopus Card is the stored value electronic card in Hong Kong.
-This is widely used for most public transport and purchases in convenience stores, supermarkets, vending machines, fast food stores and more.
-The good thing about the Octopus Card is that is has no expiration.
+This is widely used for most public transport and purchases in convenience stores, supermarkets, vending machines, fast food stores, and more.
+The good thing about the Octopus Card has no expiration.
 It can be used again for the next trip.
-It’s good that I kept my previous card and I will use it in this trip.
+It’s good that I kept my previous card and I will use it on this trip.

 I allotted an average budget on food.
-I’m sure we will be eating at Café de Coral, McDonalds and KFC for they are visible everywhere in Hong Kong.
+I’m sure we will be eating at Café de Coral, McDonald’s, and KFC for they are visible everywhere in Hong Kong.
 But we vowed to feast on Hong Kong’s must-eat dishes like their famous roasted goose and pork, dim sum and noodles.
 We will not leave the country without trying these dishes.
-We will bring crackers and cookies for light snack to save us from spending much.
+We will bring crackers and cookies for a light snacks to save us from spending much.

-Every country has different culture, beliefs and people.
-I was already familiar of the locals of Hong Kong so I briefed my office mates on how to deal with them especially the elders because some are not frequent in speaking in English and others do not speak this language.
-Majority of the locals are Chinese and are Cantonese speakers.
+Every country has different cultures, beliefs, and people.
+I was already familiar with the locals of Hong Kong so I briefed my office mates on how to deal with them especially the elders because some are not frequent in speaking in English and others do not speak this language.
+The majority of the locals are Chinese and are Cantonese speakers.
 It is a must to be patient in dealing with them because some tend to get irritated when they do not understand what is being asked to them.

 But on the brighter side, there are many Filipino workers in Hong Kong and it is a common sight to see them almost everywhere.
-I don’t worry of getting lost for I am sure we can bump fellow kababayan along the way who will show us the right direction.
-Anyway, getting lost is part of a momentous travel hahaha!
+I don’t worry about getting lost for I am sure we can bump fellow kababayan along the way who will show us the right direction.
+Anyway, getting lost is part of a momentous journey hahaha!

 Every country has different plug systems.
-In Hong Kong, majority of its electrical outlets uses a three-pronged UK-style plug.
+In Hong Kong, the majority of its electrical outlets use a three-pronged UK-style plug.
 I bought a universal adapter in Ace Hardware which costs Php175 (brand-Omni Nano).
 The standard electrical voltage in Hong Kong is 220 volts AC, 50Hz.

 This is it!

-With sufficient money in our pockets, enough rest and a fiery motivation prior our trip, everything was set.
-Just like my previous out of the country trips, I’m sure this is another unforgettable and worthy experience not only to me, but to all of us!
+With sufficient money in our pockets, enough rest, and a fiery motivation prior to our trip, everything was set.
+Just like my previous out of the country trips, I’m sure this is another unforgettable and worthy experience not only to me but to all of us!